Casey Gwinn, Esq.

 Program and Training Coordinator

 Karianne Johansen is the Program and Training Coordinator of Camp HOPE America, a program of the Alliance.
-She works with Family Justice Centers and multi-agency models across the country to develop and implement the Camp HOPE program in their own communities for trauma-exposed youth.
+She works with Family Justice Centers, Multi-Agency Centers, and community-based agencies across the country to develop and implement the Camp HOPE America program in their own communities for trauma-exposed youth.
 Karianne writes evidence-based camp curriculum, develops group mentoring models, trains volunteers in trauma-informed care, and equips leaders to deliver a life-changing week of camp to the youth that they serve.

 Camp HOPE America – California Coordinator